taylorlapeyre/taylorlapeyre.github.io/resume.md

 *Nov.
 2012 - Feb.
 2014*

 - Designed and built all user interface components for the site.
-- Worked with the Yii PHP framework to build a large-scale application
+- Worked with the Yii PHP framework to build a large-scale application.
+- Developed a mobile application using Phone Gap and Backbone.js.
 - Implemented algorithms for:
-  - matching items to users’ interests
+  - Matching items to users’ interests.
-  - detecting and sorting colors
+  - Setecting and sorting colors.
-  - showing an infinite page of items
+  - Showing an infinite page of items.
+  - Filtering items based on user input.
+  - A comprehensive RESTful API.
 - Trained co-workers in the areas of:
-  - MVC application design
+  - MVC application design.
-  - version control for source code
+  - Version control for source code.
-  - miscellaneous programming concepts
+  - Miscellaneous programming concepts.

 ### Skills